thomas-abraham13/ping-pong-thomas-abraham/README.md

 Step 1: cd into the **complete** directory

-Step 2: Run the following command in a terminal window: ./gradlew bootRun
+Step 2: Run the following command in a powershell terminal window: ./gradlew bootRun

 Similar Output should be visible: